healthchecks/healthchecks/templates/docs/introduction.md

 SITE_NAME is a service for monitoring cron jobs and similar periodic processes:

-* SITE_NAME **listens for HTTP requests ("pings")** from services being monitored.
+* SITE_NAME **listens for HTTP requests ("pings")** from your cron jobs and scheduled tasks.
 * It **keeps silent** as long as pings arrive on time.
 * It **raises an alert** as soon as a ping does not arrive on time.

-SITE_NAME works as a [dead man's switch](https://en.wikipedia.org/wiki/Dead_man%27s_switch) for processes that need to run continuously or on regular, known schedule.
+SITE_NAME works as a [dead man's switch](https://en.wikipedia.org/wiki/Dead_man%27s_switch) for processes that need to run continuously or on a regular, known schedule.
 For example:

 * filesystem backups, database backups
 * task queues